navchandar/look-like-scanned/README.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/navchandar/look-like-scanned/issues)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

  - Python script to make documents look like they were scanned.

+ - Local, Private, Secure, Open-Source and Transparent!

- - It converts every page of a given PDF file into an image-based page and applies random askew and brightness (very mild) effects to simulate the appearance of scanned documents.
+ - Converts every page of a given PDF file into an image-based page and applies random askew and brightness (very mild) effects to simulate the appearance of scanned documents.

  - The resulting pages are then combined back into an Output PDF file.

  - There are options to combine / convert image files into PDF as well.

- - Output PDF files are saved in the same input folder with a suffix _"filename_output.pdf"_
+ - Output PDF files are saved in the same folder with a suffix _"File_Name_output.pdf"_

 ## Installation